iter-tools/iter-tools/CONTRIBUTING.md

 # How to contribute

-If you are here you might find iter-tools useful and you would like to contribute.
+If you are here you are finding iter-tools useful and you would like to contribute.
 Thank you!
 Working on an open source project like this should be a rewarding and instructive experience.
 I hope you will find it a pleasant experience.
+Please refer to the [code of conduct](CODE_OF_CONDUCT.md).

-I understand that most of the contributors are working at this project in their free time.
+Most of the contributors are working at this project in their free time.
 So the first rule is to not expect someone to answer you immediately, just like no one expects you to do the same.
 We love open sources but everyone has more important commitments (job family etc.)

 ## Coding conventions
 This project uses ESLINT with [standard](https://standardjs.com/).
 Just run ```npm run lint``` to check if your code is ok.
 Also we use 2 spaces for indentation.